dima-ivanov-py/eod_django_project/README.md

     @inject
     def __init__(
         self,
-        # Here can be any amount of tasks, use cases, services and selectors as dependencies.
+        # Here can be any amount of jobs, use cases, services and selectors as dependencies.
-        do_something_task: DoSomethingTask,
+        do_something_job: DoSomethingJob,
         do_something_use_case: DoSomethingUseCase,
         do_something_service: DoSomethingService,
         get_something_selector: GetSomethingSelector,
     ) -> None:
-        self._do_something_task = do_something_task
+        self._do_something_job = do_something_job
         self._do_something_use_case = do_something_use_case
         self._do_something_service = do_something_service
         self._get_something_selector = get_something_selector